top of page

 After The First Year

-The first year was a hard time.
+The first year was a difficult time.
 I did not know what was going on with me.
-I often wondered if I were going to recover if there were any recovery at all.
+I often wondered if I would recover, or if recovery was even possible.
 Would I get better someday?

-Though after a year of time, I still didn't feel any better than the beginning.
-I went to the doctor again and he told me I had an anxiety disorder which then he wanted to refer me to a psychologist.
+However, after a year, I still didn’t feel any better than at the beginning.
+I went to the doctor again, and he told me I had an anxiety disorder, which he wanted to refer me to a psychologist for.

 I felt so misunderstood.
-I didn't need a psychologist.
-I need someone who can heal my symptoms so that I can live without those symptoms and wouldn’t have those struggles at all!
+I didn’t need a psychologist; I needed someone who could heal my symptoms so that I could live without them and wouldn’t have those struggles at all!

-It freaked me out so much to a point where I asked myself, "Will this be my life forever?".
-No one could answer those questions, not even doctors.
+It freaked me out to the point where I asked myself, "Will this be my life forever?"
+No one could answer those questions, not even the doctors.

-No one could tell me what I needed to do in order to recover.
-Did I need to rest or should I do some activities?
-Should I exercise or would that make it worse?
-I felt so lost not knowing what would work and no one could tell me.
+No one could tell me what I needed to do to recover.
+Did I need to rest, or should I engage in some activities?
+Should I exercise, or would that make it worse?
+I felt so lost, not knowing what would work, and no one could tell me.

-I have always been a busy person with lots of parties, 5 or 6 days of work in a week, going to the gym 4 times a week and busy social life.
-I was just always doing something.
+I have always been a busy person, going to parties, working 5 or 6 days a week, hitting the gym 4 times a week, and maintaining a busy social life.
+I was always doing something.
 After that day, my life changed 180 degrees.

 Those things disappeared.
-The hardest part was just from the inside since I really wanted to do all these things so badly, to get my "normal" life back.
-But I couldn't, not when my head and body did not cooperate.
-I had so many kickbacks because I felt so frustrated and tried things anyway even if I knew on forehand I couldn't.
-The "acting normal to others" part was also breaking me up.
+The hardest part was the internal struggle because I desperately wanted to do all those things and get my "normal" life back.
+But I couldn't—my head and body just wouldn’t cooperate.
+I faced so many setbacks because I felt so frustrated and tried things anyway, even though I knew beforehand I couldn’t.
+The pressure to "act normal" for others was also breaking me down.

 Learned more from others than my own doctor

-Of course, I Googled on the internet about my symptoms and came in contact with other people who sustained a concussion as well.
+Of course, I Googled my symptoms and came into contact with other people who had sustained a concussion as well.

 I learned more from them than from my own doctor.
-I finally felt supported and it lead me to the right treatements.
+I finally felt supported, and it led me to the right treatments.

-Just to get real, I am not totally healed yet (80%) but I started to notice some changes since then, changes I didn't feel during the first 2 years when I struggled all by myself.
+To be real, I am not completely healed yet (about 80%), but I started to notice some changes since then—changes I didn’t feel during the first two years when I struggled all by myself.

-In the 4 years since reaching out to other people, that support group only could take me so far and I still had to spend 4 additional years Googling to find experts who could help me.
-I was missing the correct knowledge from experts.
+In the four years since reaching out to others, that support group could only take me so far, and I still had to spend an additional four years Googling to find experts who could help me.
+I was missing the correct knowledge from professionals.

-I realized so many others on this journey are struggling with the same thing.
-And I don't want that to happen!
+I realized that many others on this journey are struggling with the same thing, and I don’t want that to happen!

 2022.08.13 - Brandinshoot Silvie - Schoorl, Groet & Hargen - Captured.byShelly-417-min.jpg